BBK-PiJ-2015-08/cw-cm/README.md

 General comments
 --------------
 * Both Keith and Sergio stated on forum that if a FutureMeeting that's now in the past is noticed, we don't have to consider it as/convert it to a PastMeeting.
 * I have opted to do so for getPastMeeting and getFutureMeeting.
+These use my method processMeetings which checks the list of meetings and then uses my method changeFutureMeetingToPast (see below) for the conversion.
 * addMeetingNotes will do this, as per the spec.
-* The above use my method processMeetings which checks the list of meetings and uses my method changeFutureMeetingToPast (see below) for the conversion.
+If necessary it uses changeFutureMeetingToPast
 * Neither getFutureMeetingList or getPastMeetingListFor will convert a FutureMeeting now in the past to a PastMeeting.

 ContactManagerImpl: getPastMeeting(int id)